wso2/docs-choreo-dev/en/docs/webhooks.md

 ### Observe

-You can observe the performance of your webhook in terms of the throughput (i.e., the number of requests processed within a specific time duration) and latency (the amount of time taken to process one request).
+You can assess the performance of your webhook by observing the success and failure rates of the requests sent to it.
 The observability view allows you to visualize the performance statistics via interactive graphs.